elmjonas/ACDB/database_v2/Articles/engsvang23_sa_am/B97-3c_GFN1-xTB/README.txt

 equilibrium: This contains the full set of equilibrium structures, both 1:1 ratio and off-ratio.
 They are gathered in 3 folders:
 B97-3c: Contains 17079 single-point calculations at the B97-3c level
-for the GFN1-xTB structures divided into two .pkl files.
+for the GFN1-xTB structures, divided into two .pkl files.
 GFN1-xTB: 21667 -hess calculations at GFN1-xTB level for structures
 optimized at the GFN1-xTB level.
 B97-3c_GFN1-xTB: Combination of the two folders above, all the files are